apernet/mpis/readme.md

 There are three types of actions: `encap`, `swap`, and `decap`.
 And possible `flags` are:

 - `bypass-linux`: Bypass Linux network stack: perform routing table lookup directly in XDP and do IP forwarding directly in XDP.
 Note that with this enabled, Linux will not be able to see the packet at all, including tools like `tcpdump`.
-- `override-frag`: Use bit 32 to 64 in the IP header (frag-related bits) to store the destination instead of the source address field.
+- `override-frag`: Use bit 32 to 64 in the IP header (frag-related bits) to store the destination instead of using the source address field.
 This will allows MPIS to function in networks with reverse path filtering but will nuke the IP-layer fragmentation ability.

 #### encap